 As a Medical Mutual member, you have certain rights and responsibilities.
 Being familiar with them will help you participate in your own healthcare, which will ultimately empower you to make the best healthcare decisions possible.

-Please know we support member rights and member responsibilities, which we define as your role in working with us to achieve a high-quality, cost-effective health outcome.
+Please know we support member rights and member responsibilities, defined as your role in working with Medical Mutual to achieve a high-quality, cost-effective health outcome.
 We encourage you to review these guidelines to be an informed healthcare consumer.

 - You have the right to receive accurate, easy-to-understand information about your health plan, providers, covered services, financial liability, health promotion, illness prevention, advance directives (e.g., Living Will, Healthcare Power of Attorney), and rights and responsibilities.

 - You have the right to receive information about us.
 As applicable to your plan, you have the right to receive information about services provided on behalf of your employer or plan sponsor as well as our staff, and staff qualifications and any contractual relationships.